 The GMC terrain entered its second and latest generation in 2018.
 Updates to the model included a rounder style.
 The bulky wheel arches were also removed, giving the new generation a more aggressive look.
 The Terrain was introduced at the 2017 Detroit Auto Show as a sleeker option rather than the boxy first generation.

 There were plenty of updates under the hood as well.
 The base engine is a turbocharged 1.5L 4-cylinder with 170 hp.
 The optional 2.0L upgrade is capable of producing 252 hp.
 Both engines are coupled with a 9-speed automatic transmission.
-The 4 wheel drive option is also available along with the standard front-wheel drive.
-The 2.0L engine along with the 4-wheel drive allows to tow up to 3500 lbs.
+The 4-wheel drive option is also available along with the standard front-wheel drive.
+The 2.0L engine along with the 4-wheel drive allows you to tow up to 3500 lbs.

 The safety features do not have any major updates from the first-gen. Although there are a number of added features that you can get.

-Common 2012 GMC Terrain Problems
+2012 GMC Terrain Problems

 The GMC Terrain has encountered a variety of problems, in the years that it has been on the road.
 There were a total of 131 complaints made to the NHTSA about the 2012 GMC Terrain.
-Though this is not the total number of problematic GMC terrains, the data gathered through these extensive reports allow us to find out what issues are more frequent.
+Though this is not the total number of problematic GMC terrains, the data gathered through these extensive reports allows us to find out what issues are more frequent.

 These 131 complaints were received from a group of 1000 GMC terrains.
 Looking at the numbers the GMC terrain cannot be deemed unreliable.
 Other than the number of complaints, another factor that should be considered is the extent of the damage caused by the said problem.